Synchrony Financial (NYSE:SYF) Announces Quarterly Earnings Results

-Synchrony Financial (NYSE:SYF – Get Free Report) issued its quarterly earnings results on Wednesday.
-The financial services provider reported $1.55 earnings per share for the quarter, beating the consensus estimate of $1.35 by $0.20, RTT News reports.
-The company had revenue of $5.58 billion during the quarter, compared to the consensus estimate of $4.44 billion.
-Synchrony Financial had a return on equity of 16.06% and a net margin of 13.52%.
-During the same period in the previous year, the firm posted $1.32 EPS.
+Synchrony Financial (NYSE:SYF – Get Free Report) posted its quarterly earnings data on Wednesday.
+The financial services provider reported $1.55 EPS for the quarter, topping the consensus estimate of $1.35 by $0.20, RTT News reports.
+The company had revenue of $5.58 billion during the quarter, compared to analyst estimates of $4.44 billion.
+Synchrony Financial had a net margin of 13.52% and a return on equity of 16.06%.
+During the same period in the previous year, the firm earned $1.32 earnings per share.
 Synchrony Financial updated its FY 2024 guidance to 7.600-7.800 EPS.

 Synchrony Financial Stock Performance